06/04/2021 by T.A.P. Staff 0 Comments

 Whilst it is not lost on Alister that he is the only member on the Board of Trustees that is of an ethnic minority background, he is keen to dissuade people from thinking that this appointment is anything tokenistic.

 “I am not here to be just a BAME representative.
-This connection was made to allow me to have an equal and positive influence on the strategic conversations and objective setting of the Board as an individual and provide an opportunity for people/artistes of colour to engage both with the Trust and become agents for inclusivity in the community.
+This connection was made to allow me to have an equal and positive influence on the strategic conversations and objective setting of the Board as an individual and provide an opportunity for people/artistes of colour, to engage both with the Trustees and become agents for inclusivity in the community.
+Coming from a hardworking background and family as well, which so many residents of Barnsley can resonate with, I believe the Board and Barnsley residents will appreciate these characteristics I bring to the table.
 Whilst I will inextricably lean on my experiences as a native from Saint Lucia to give input in conversations and also being a performer and content creator - these qualities and skills will help me to continue to promote and engage talent connected to The Civic and bolster their voice as an enterprise that will be heard locally and in the national arts scene.”

 The Civic, like most charities in the UK has been affected by the Covid-19 pandemic and was forced to shut its doors to daily footfall and revenue but the Board is super excited about its upcoming slate of potential indoor and outdoor activities that art-seekers have missed and relish experiencing again, after being starved of it in over a year!